06poolal/Habitat-Coding/README.md

 # Check A.csv
+    # Contains each possible BBS combination for Levels 2 and 4a, and all their manually created potential WFBS codes
-    # Contains the manually created WFBS .xlsxcodes which WFBS Levels 1, 2 and 3a should come out as from the
+        #  for WFBS Levels 1, 2 and 3a as the output should be through the algorithm
-        # BBS translation

 # CheckB2.csv
+    # Contains each possible BBS combination for Levels 2, 4a and 4b, and all their the manually created potential
-    # Contains the manually created WFBS codes which WFBS Levels 1, 2, 3a and 3b should come out as from the
+        # WFBS codes for WFBS Levels 1, 2, 3a and 3b as the output should be through the algorithm
-        # BBS translation

-# Test.csv
-    # Contains all the possible combinations of BBS codes, and all the other necessary data needed to be input
-        # into the Complete_Hab - Copy.R

-# Complete_Hab - Copy.R
-    # Used to run the Test.csv code through the R code

 # habitat conversion Assumptions (1).xlsx
     # Contains all of the assumptions which were used to create the code and the proportions with the